An ode to the humble ravioli—my first meal in Italy

 Wow, if only I could be more poetic like this about life in general!

 Anyway, I remember being very nervous about having to cook for myself at this time, considering I wasn't very gifted in the art of cooking.
-(Despite being Italian and having a professional Chef as a father...)
+(Despite my kitchen-centric upbringing and a father who is a professional chef...)
 I started taking mental notes on how dishes were prepared so that I could attempt to create something remotely similar in my own kitchen.

 At it's core, Italian cuisine, especially that of Tuscany, embraces simplicity.
 Fresh ingrediants are used for light flavoring and each dish brings a sense of comfort to those eating it.
 That was what I kept in mind when learning how to cook.